zackify/validify/README.md

 ## V5 Hooks

-Todo:
-- Move errors into internal state, dont expose it on the outside api (setFields)
-- only pass back the user the values, not the other stuff, ex: errors ^
-- Add option to useField that will validate other fields when one is validated, ex validate date_2 field when date_1 is validating

 Messing around with a new syntax that keeps it easy to wrap your own inputs.
 This api lets you trigger a blur event when needed, which will trigger initial validation.
 If there are errors from that, typing onChange will validate until there are no longer errors.
 Still need to support a few more cases and add tests

 ```js